-This report is intended solely for the information and use of management, the Board of Directors and others within the Board.
-It is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management, the Commission, and others within the organization and is not intended to be and should not be used by anyone other than these specified parties.

 If you have any questions concerning any of these items or if we can be of further assistance, please contact us.
 We thank you for the opportunity to conduct your audit for the year ended June 30, 2020 and express our appreciation to everyone for their cooperation during this engagement.